Ebike Laws and How They Impact Riders | Aventon Bikes

 - Low speed e-bikes are regulated similarly to traditional bicycles.

-- Consumers and retailers are not confused about their state’s e-bike law.
+- Consumers and retailers are not confused about electric bike laws by state.

-- The public is encouraged to take advantage of the benefits that e-bikes offer
+- The public is encouraged to take advantage of the benefits that a street legal electric bike has to offer.

-However, the issue gets more complicated because not all states are on the same page with this classification.
+However, the issue gets more complicated because of varying electric bicycle laws by state with this classification.
 From People for Bikes: “In many states, e-bikes lack a specific vehicle classification and it is unclear how they are regulated.
 They may be interpreted to fall within terms primarily aimed at combustion engine vehicles such as mopeds or scooters.
 Our goal is to clearly define e-bikes and provide sensible roles for their use.”

 People for Bikes has made significant progress.
 At the time of this writing, “Nearly 30 states have incorporated e-bikes into their traffic codes and regulated them similarly to traditional bicycles.
 However, approximately 20 states still have outdated laws that lack a specific classification for electric bicycles.”